 There are a number of advantages to this new system:

 Birmingham-based STVA offer a range of automotive logistics services.
 Their group of companies operates a fleet of over 50 car transporters.
-In a bid to prevent blow-outs and reduction on wear they opted to introduce TPMS to their vehicles.
+In a bid to reduce tyre wear and reduce blow outs they opted to introduce TPMS to their vehicles.

 TPMS has been installed for some time and showed an immediate return with four potential blow-outs prevented in the first three months.